Feriman22/portscan-protection/README.md

 - Remove ipset and iptable rules at uninstall
 - Possibility to auto select menu (1, 2, 3)
 - Use ipset and iptable rules as variables
+- The test condition for install has been improved
 - Small typos fixed

 >14-04-2020